The rapidly advancing field of AI is challenging our understanding of what it means for a machine to display human-like intelligence

 **Statistical models** are used in machine learning to train algorithms to classify, predict, and uncover insights in data mining projects and can be used to power decision-making.

-And yet, teaching an AI chess using supervised learning would require a database containing vast numbers of winning moves – but it would never be enough compared with the large number of all possible moves.
+And yet, teaching an AI chess using supervised learning would require a database containing vast numbers of winning moves – but it would never be enough compared with the larger number of all possible moves.

 So researchers often turn to deeper level cognition, such as **reinforcement learning** that relies on trial and error, unsupervised neural networks looking for useful features, and transplanting learning from one domain to another.